ScratMan/HASmartThermostat/README.md

 * **max_temp** (Optional): Set maximum set point available (default: 35).
 * **target_temp** (Optional): Set initial target temperature.
 If not set target temperature will be set to null on startup.
+* **cold_tolerance** (Optional): When PID is off, set a minimum amount of difference between the temperature read by the sensor specified in the target_sensor option and the target temperature that must change prior to being switched on.
+For example, if the target temperature is 25 and the tolerance is 0.5 the heater will start when the sensor equals or goes below 24.5 (float, default 0.3).
+* **hot_tolerance** (Optional): When PID is off, set a minimum amount of difference between the temperature read by the sensor specified in the target_sensor option and the target temperature that must change prior to being switched off.
+For example, if the target temperature is 25 and the tolerance is 0.5 the heater will stop when the sensor equals or goes above 25.5 (float, default 0.3).
 * **ac_mode** (Optional): Set the switch specified in the heater option to be treated as a cooling device instead of a heating device.
 Should be a boolean (default: false).
 * **away_temp** (Optional): Set the temperature used by the "Away" preset.
 If this is not specified, away_mode feature will not be available.